lmiphay/lms-gd/README.md

 # lms-gd : Logitech Media Server in a Gentoo Docker container

+This project allows Logitech Media Server to be run inside a Gentoo Docker container, in turn running on a Gentoo host.

-Install via [lms-gd](https://cgit.gentoo.org/user/lmiphay.git/tree/media-sound/lms-gd) ebuild in the [lmiphay](https://cgit.gentoo.org/user/lmiphay.git/) overlay.
+Currently this project can be installed via the [lms-gd](https://cgit.gentoo.org/user/lmiphay.git/tree/media-sound/lms-gd) ebuild in the [lmiphay](https://cgit.gentoo.org/user/lmiphay.git/) overlay.

 # Usage